AnastasiaKazantaeva/DataAnalysis/GitHub_statistics/Issue statistics/README.md

 This script is using Google App Script and GitHub API.

-This script doesn't store data for the current day, because this day is not over, it stores only the previous days.
+This script doesn't store data for the current day, because this day is not over, it stores only for previous days.

-If some day you had 0 clones GitHub API doesn't return this day at all.
-For example, if you have 1 Jan 12 clones, 2 Jan 0 clones, 3 Jan 0 clones, 4 Jan 5 clones, then API will return you: 1 Jan 12 clones, 4 Jan 5 clones.
-So this script checks missing days and adds dates with 0 clones and 0 unique clones.

-Script checks what data you already have and doesn't insert duplicate dates.
+Not everyday you have some issues, so at this day you will have an empty line: Date, Year, Month, Day.
+The rest colums will be empty.
+It was implemented in order to build per day chart, where you can see trend day over day, calculate average number of issues per day.

 ## How to